-The program founder, Dan Olweus, Ph.D, has been involved in research and intervention work on bullying among school children and youth for over 40 years.
+The program founder, Dan Olweus, Ph.D, (1931-2020) was involved in research and intervention work on bullying among school children and youth for over 40 years.
 The OBPP was first implemented and evaluated by Olweus in 1983 as part of a longitudinal study that followed approximately 2,500 school children.
 Results showed statistically significant reductions in self-reports of bully/victim problems.

 The first implementation and evaluation within the United States occurred during the mid-1990s and focused on students in grades 4-8 in rural middle schools in South Carolina.
 Since 2000, the Institute on Family & Neighborhood Life (IFNL) at Clemson University has served as the hub for OBPP training and consultation in North, Central, and South America.

 The Olweus Bullying Prevention Program has gained both international and national recognition.